Subjects:

 3st quadrant (bottom left) = UBE – IB

-The loss voltage between the base and Emitter of a transistor is the threshold voltage of a diode.
+The drop voltage between the base and emitter of a transistor is the threshold voltage of a diode.
 The threshold voltage is 0,7 Volt.
-From this voltage the transistor starts to conduct and the base current IB starts to flow.
-This too can be traced back to the characteristic.
+From this voltage the transistor starts conducting and the base current IB starts to flow.
+This can also be traced back to the characteristic.

 Example circuit with a characteristic:

-Now it is time for a (simple) example circuit with a corresponding transistor characteristic.
-Here the IB = 1,5 x IBK is included, resulting in a horizontal line on the axis of IB.
-In the circuit below, UB1 is the battery voltage and UBE (base-emitter voltage) comes from a switch or signal in a control unit.
+Now it's time for a (simple) example circuit with an associated transistor characteristic.
+The IB = 1,5 x IBK is included here, resulting in a horizontal line on the axis of IB.
+In the circuit below, UB1 is the battery voltage and UBE (Base-Emitter voltage) comes from a switch or signal in a control device.
 To calculate the current on UBE, the current IC (collector current) must first be calculated;

 Now we know that a current of 15mA must flow through the base of the transistor to make the transistor (with the mentioned UB1 and RB) conduct completely, including the safety factor.
 Then the characteristic can be filled in: